 4. Picnic blanket

 Got any old beach towels?
-Bright colored with fun patterns that are a bit out of fashion as far as beach style goes?
-Before you push them to the back of the linen closet and your mind, pull two brightly colored contrasting ones out cut them into strips and sew them back together with alternating color patterns, would even be a fun little activity for the kids!
-They could keep their favorite beach towels, and you could make room for new ones, win-win.
+Bright coloured with fun patterns that are a bit out of fashion as far as beach style goes?
+Before you push them to the back of the linen closet and your mind, pull two brightly coloured contrasting ones out cut them into strips and sew them back together with alternating colour patterns, would even be a fun little activity for the kids!
+They could keep their favourite beach towels, and you could make room for new ones, win-win.

 5. Kids robe

 Slightly more fiddly, an advanced DIY if you will, this one takes a bit more skill and mucking around, but there are plenty ofhow-to guides out there to help you figure it out, we’ve included one example below just to get you started.
 You’ll also find that children who wear towels instead of having to carry them mysteriously manage to not lose them, especially if you go to the trouble of sewing a belt to go with their robe.

 6. Fluffy Spa Slippers

 Again this is challenge mode DIY, but it’s worth it.
 You also get to revive old pair thongs that really needed replacing.
 By tracing around the thongs and doing some sewing, you’ll get a new pair of spa slippers for almost nothing.
 A Spa slipper how-to guide is fun we're serious about do-it-yourself comfort.